nathancarroll/personal-blog/content/parts/info.md

 title: info
 ---

 I'm a full-stack developer based in the Minneapolis-St.Paul area.
-Sometimes I write things about tech, code, or whatever's on my mind.
+These are some things I've written about tech and code and whatnot.